posted by AHIP

-Health plans know what works when designing employee wellness programs.
-Here’s a look at the highly regarded efforts of three health plans that help their employees achieve wellness goals.
+Health insurance providers know what works when designing employee wellness programs.
+Here’s a look at the efforts of three health insurance providers that help their employees achieve wellness goals.

 USAA offers onsite health clinics and a pharmacy at headquarters, not to mention a 24-hour onsite fitness center with subsidized rates that drop the more often the employee works out.
 The fitness center is well-equipped down to the workout wear that’s included.

 Buildings include relaxation zones throughout, so fitness equipment, ping pong, pool, and foosball tables are never far from reach.
 The USAA main campus features outdoor areas for active recreation, too, including trails, tennis courts, basketball courts, and a soccer field.

 The company launched a Healthy Points program in 2011 in which employees earn credits by participating in health promotion activities.
 They then redeem points for premium reductions in their medical coverage.

 In 2016, Highmark Health was one of only two companies to receive first-time Best Employers for Healthy Lifestyles award recognition from the NBGH in the gold category.
 This award recognizes organizations with a “strong commitment to holistic well-being and related metrics.”

 At Highmark, its program is loaded with environmental supports that emphasize health in a meaningful way.
 For example, it has an onsite employee health center that offers same-day sick appointments, physical therapy, and pharmacy services.